KevinJMcGrath/Gamma-v4-Lite/README.md

 $ npm run dev

 # Note: a pre-dev script called init_env.js is included to copy the .env file from .env_dev.
+# .env_sample demonstrates the format for each of the deployment env files
 # The deployment scripts assume the following files exist:
 # .env_dev
 # .env_uat